-(2) Support legislation for the use of Virginia's unallocated Tobacco Master Settlement Agreement Fund to be used for state school capital construction and renovation of elementary, secondary, and high schools with such funds to be distributed to local school districts on the basis of average daily membership.
+2.)
+Support legislative for the use of Virginia unallocated Tobacco Master Settlement Agreement Fund to be used for state school capital construction and renovation of elementary, secondary, and high schools with such funds to be distributed to local school districts on the basis of average daily membership.
+(2006)